jan-kasi/school-notes/notes/07 Meditation 1.md

 That we cannot be certain of our own origins

 ## Overall argument of Meditation 1
+"I have no answer to these arguments, but am finally compelled to admit that there is not one of my former beliefs about which a doubt may not properly be raised"

 | Step       | Argument                                                     |
 | ---------- | ------------------------------------------------------------ |